elgikore/triangle-calculator/README.md

 > [!NOTE]
 > Currently have no plans to update the project.
-Originally, the summary screen is where the history of inputted data and the result is stored, but currently not implemented.
+Originally, the summary screen is where the history of inputted data and the result is stored, but currently not implemented, as it will exit the app when selected.
 <br>

 This app was made as part of the requirement for CPE1130 Programming Logic and Design.